Kentucky Court Records

 How to Look Up Jail Records in Kentucky?

-Looking up jail records in Kentucky is possible as long as the records are not sealed or expunged.
+Looking up jail records in Kentucky is possible as long as the documents are not sealed or expunged.
 Different law enforcement agencies typically keep jail records within the State.
-Therefore, it is possible to lookup jail records with;
+Therefore, it is possible to look up jail records with:

-- The Correctional facility; to check for a person’s jail record in a correctional facility, it is important that the particular holding center is where the offender is being held.
+- Correctional facility: To check for a person’s jail record in a correctional facility, it is important that the particular holding center is where the offender is being held.

-- The Court Clerk, the Clerk of Court office, is also responsible for maintaining records of those who have been convicted.
+- The Court Clerk: The Clerk of Court office, is also responsible for maintaining records of those convicted.

-- The Department of Corrections; department oversees all criminal holding facilities in the State and all inmates’ records in the State.
-A member of the public interested in looking up jail records can either visit the DOC’s office or send a mail.
+- The Department of Corrections oversees all criminal holding facilities and inmates’ records in the State.
+A member of the public interested in looking up jail records may either visit the DOC’s office or send a mail request.

 - The Federal Bureau of Investigation (FBI) also keeps nationwide jail records.